jacksco/11ty-tailwind-jit/README.md

 3. Run `npm run build` to generate the final files

-`main.js` is setup to show how code-splitting might be used for including your own scripts.
+`main.js` is setup to show how code-splitting and how it might be used for loading in your own scripts.